learn-co-curriculum/javascript-curriculum-assignment-objects-readme/README.md

 pikachu["speak"](); // "pika pika"
 ```

 Notice how we stored many properties of different types on the pikachu Object.
 Objects are like containers for storing variables.
 An Object can store any type of variable such as a primitive, functions or even other Objects.
 Objects have many uses besides representing a single entity such as a Pokemon.
-The main idea behind Objects is that they provide a way to group variables that are easily accessible via descripitve keys.
+The main idea behind Objects is that they provide a way to group variables that are easily accessible via descriptive keys.

 ### Primer on Prototypes